mnr/writing-wip/dimensions_living_book/Bingo.md

 1. I arrive at the table and develop empathy with the players.
 I assure them they will win during this round.
 They assume I am lying to gain their favor, which is true.

-2. Someone will need change, most likely for a dollar.
-I count out nickels from the bingo fees I've already collected, then exchange nickels for the dollar.
+2. Someone needs change, most likely for a dollar.
+I count out nickels from the bingo fees I've already collected, then exchange them for the dollar.

 3. I reach to collect the bowl.
 In this scenario, someone will object; "You already collected for this round."

-I may think I am *certain* I have not collected.
+I am *certain* I have not collected.
 But I am only one vote out of five, the other four being the players seated at the table.
-They may assume the bowl contains money for the next round.
+They assume the bowl contains money for the next round.
 The act of making change interrupted the normal interaction between players and the collector.
 Or sadly, their short-term memory is a bit wobbly.
 Untangling this error is tortuous.
 I tried to reason through a narrative of the collection, but there is no point to this.
 Again---smile.
 Move on.

 Someone may not contribute or is flustered with the quick flow of money across the table.
 I learned to carry a supplemental pocket of nickels and make a lightning loan where necessary. *"I've got you covered,"* I tell my new friend.
 In a few minutes, everyone forgets about the loan, but the friendship remains.
 I count that as a win.

 As you might realize, collections became an issue of major contention and even made it to a topic of discussion at a town hall.
-Two volunteers stepped up with a plan; now we have a collection system inspired by the traditions of the Lutheran Church.
+Volunteers stepped up with a plan; now we have a collection system inspired by the traditions of the Lutheran Church.

 ## Game Phase Two---The Calling

 After collecting, the bingo caller proceeds with the announcement of the numbers.
-Again, let me explain the simple concept; then I'll explain the nuances that lead to shouting.
+Again, let me explain the simple concept; then the nuances that lead to shouting.

 ::: {.callout-note icon="false"}
 ## Bingo Caller Certification